 Prerequisites: Successful completion of Regents Geometry and Regents Algebra 2.
-Written permission of the instructor is required.
-Students are encouraged to complete Regents Living Environment and Regents Chemistry, before electing an Advanced Placement course.
+Students are encouraged to complete Regents Living Environment and Regents Chemistry, before electing this college-level course.
 Meets double period/single period/double period on alternating days.

-Course Requirements: Successful completion of the lab requirement, AP Physics 1 final examination, and demonstration of proficiency in all mandated skills as prescribed by the College Board.
+Course Requirements: Successful completion of the lab requirement, college final examination, and demonstration of proficiency in all mandated skills as prescribed by the syllabus.
 This is a math intensive course and will require strong math skills for successful completion of the course.

-APC Electricity & Magnetism (11, 12) - CRS 5193
+Physics Regents (10, 11, 12) - CRS 5161